-This classification includes amounts of fund balance that can only be used for specific purposes imposed by majority vote by quorum of Town of Zebulon's governing body.
+This classification includes amounts of fund balance that can only be used for specific purposes imposed by majority vote by quorum of Town of Zebulon's governing body (highest level of decision making authority).
 Any changes or removal of specific purpose requires majority action by the governing body.